unl-ml-art/generative-text-ReactiveResonance/README.md

 I would like to combine some of the most famous speeches or excerpts from a wide range of morality with the goal of creating the most impactful speech without a human author.

-It this is too cliche, I have an even more cliche idea to auto generate quotes from these speeches in the same vein as InspiroBot
+If this is too cliche, I have an even more cliche idea to auto generate quotes from these speeches in the same vein as InspiroBot

 ## Model/Data